FAQ

 You are trying to normalize a movie file, writing to a

-file.
+.wavor.mp3file.
 WAV/MP3 files only support audio, not video.
-Disable video and subtitles with-vn
+Disable video and subtitles with-vnand-sn, or choose a container that supports video (e.g..mkv). -

 You are trying to normalize a file, writing to an

-container.
+.mp4container.
 This program defaults to PCM audio, but MP4 does not support PCM audio.
-Make sure that your audio codec is set to something MP4 containers support (e.g.-c:a aac
+Make sure that your audio codec is set to something MP4 containers support (e.g.-c:a aac).

 Finally, make sure you use a recent version of ffmpeg.
 The static builds are usually the best option.